skillby re-cinq

 - **Profiling**: Use pprof for CPU and memory profiling

-- **Memory management**: Reduce allocations, use object pools where appropriate
+- **Memory management**: Reduce allocations, use object pools

 - **Benchmarking**: Write proper benchmarks with testing.B